kriseax/Laytonp21.github.io/README.md

 ## Welcome To Layton Perry's Website

 1. I'm majoring in Information Technology
-2. minoring in Computer Science
+2. Minoring in Computer Science
-3. mith a certificate in Cyber Security
+3. With a certificate in Cyber Security

 The below links will navigate to different topics about myself